Nynros/InternetSecurity/README.txt

 Topic: Firewall
 ------------------
-If you need extra protection buy a real Firewall with OPNSense and put it between your ISP router and your network.
+If you need extra protection buy a real Firewall with pfSense (https://pfsense.org/) and put it between your ISP router and your network.
+Hardware for the pfSense (https://eu.protectli.com/product/v1211/)

-The Firewall/OPNSense will become your new internet-router and will block intruders and ad-/malware in your whole internal network (https://eu.protectli.com/news/v1211-launch/)
+The Firewall/pfSense will become your new internet-router and will block intruders, trackers and Ad-Malware in your whole internal network
+(Internet/WAN <-> ISP Router <-> pfSense <-> Home-Net (WLAN/LAN)

 Topic: Bluetooth
 ------------------